polarhive/UE23CS/src/sem-3/UE23CS252A/README.md

 >**Unit 1**: Linked List and Stacks

-Review of C , Static and Dynamic Memory Allocation.
+Review of C. Static and Dynamic Memory Allocation.
 Linked List: Doubly Linked List, Circular Linked List – Single and Double, Multilist: Introduction to sparse matrix (structure).
 Skip list Case study: Dictionary implementation using skip list Stacks: Basic structure of a Stack, Implementation of a Stack using Arrays & Linked list.
 Applications of Stack: Function execution, Nested functions, Recursion: Tower of Hanoi.
 Conversion & Evaluation of an expression: Infix to postfix, Infix to prefix, Evaluation of an Expression, Matching of Parenthesis.

 >**Unit 2**: Queues and Trees